Skip to main content

 When discussing retirement plan benefits, the vesting schedule determines when the employee fully owns the retirement assets, giving them nonforfeitable rights.
 The balance generally depends on time.
 While the amount deducted from the employee's paycheck is theirs no matter what—they retain the rights to that money—they don't get immediate rights to the employer-matched amount.

-The money from the employer must vest before it becomes the employee’s.
-Once the vesting period (typically three to four years) concludes, the employee is what’s known as “fully vested.”
-They then have full rights to their contributions and the employer’s contributions.
+The money from the employer must vest before it becomes the employee's.
+Once the vesting period concludes, the employee is what's known as "fully vested."
+According to the IRS, 401(k) plans can offer a variety of different vesting schedules, ranging from immediate vesting to cliff vesting after three years or a graded schedule.
+They then have full rights to their contributions and the employer's contributions.

 About Oyster